 Click on each bulleted item below for more information

 - Implement ranked choice voting (RCV)RCV results in better representation of voters than SFBC’s current voting method.
 RCV promotes diversity of viewpoints as well as diversity of candidate backgrounds and demographics.
 RCV helps to more fairly represent the full spectrum of voters.
-We are disappointed by the board’s rejection of RCV for 2016 and see it as a lost opportunity to learn lessons from last year’s election.
+We are disappointed by the board’s rejection of RCV for 2016 and see it as a lost opportunity to learn lessons from the previous election.

 - Avoid board recommendations of board candidatesRecommendations or endorsements give an unfair advantage to board-selected candidates.
 When candidates don’t get board recommendation/endorsement, they sometimes withdraw their candidacy, resulting in less diversity and lower member engagement in the board elections.
+The board as a body should be neutral in board elections, just as staff is neutral.

 - Follow the bylawsBylaws are important to maintain consistency in the running of the organization and the board is required by California law to follow the bylaws.
 The most salient example of the board not following the bylaws was the referendum in 2015 to remove member voting rights.
 The board did not provide sufficient notice, nor clearly explain the effect of the change on the membership.
 Save SF Bike tried numerous ways (detailed here) to preserve member rights, but it ultimately took the threat of legal action to compel the board to rescind the flawed bylaw vote and restore member voting rights, which is the only reason members can still vote for the board.